top of page

 Now imagine the scene after we trim away unnecessary actions and add his internal thoughts and feelings based on his motives, personality, and backstory.

 What if we did this on every page of our prose?
-I think we’d win some awards.
+We’d win some awards.
 So, what’s stopping us?

 Recent Posts